 1 Blue Ghost FirefliesPisgah National ForestSee on map

-Every spring, for a few weeks in late May and early June, blue ghost fireflies – one of at least 19 firefly species that live in the NC mountains – can be found in forest coves around Asheville and Brevard.
+For a few weeks in late May and early June, blue ghost fireflies – one of at least 19 firefly species that live in the NC mountains – can be found in forest coves around Asheville and Brevard.
 Instead of flickering like the fireflies you remember from your childhood, they continuously glow for up to a minute, painting the sky in bluish-white streaks and drifting in unity just above the forest floor.
 These are not fireflies to hold in your hand.
 They’re a species to watch from afar in order to grow your nostalgia into an adult-size sense of wonder.

 If you go: Blue ghost fireflies are elusive, and viewing them responsibly requires a great deal of know-how.
 Guided experiences can be booked through Asheville Hiking Tours or the Cradle of Forestry.
 These tours have limited availability due to the fireflies’ short season and vulnerability.